Skip to Content

 The Takeaway

-Deep conditioning provides great short-run results, but hot oil treatment offers long-term effects.
+Deep conditioning provides great short-term results, but hot oil treatment offers long-term effects.

 4. Ingredients